ResearchComputing/Documentation/docs/access/amc-access.md

 ### *Step 3: Upload your ssh key to [registry.cilogon.org](registry.cilogon.org)*

 After logging into [registry.cilogon.org](registry.cilogon.org) with your ACCESS credentials, click on the dropdown menu in the upper right hand corner by your name.
+Select 'MY PROFILE (RMACC)'.

-Select 'Authenticators' from the list.
+Select 'Authenticators' from the menu on the right.
 <br>

 ![](./amc-access-images/menu_options.png)